 In addition to the financial support received through the informal sources, the women have also been receiving some hands on support from friends and family who from time to time render assistance by selling on their behalf when they have other commitments and cannot sell their goods at the market.
 Taking into account the nature of business activities that the majority of the women entrepreneurs in the informal sector at Musakanya market engage in, the hands on support from friends and family is key for the continuity and sustenance of their businesses.
 Majority (55%) of the women entrepreneurs in the informal sector at Musakanya market trade in perishable goods which means that the goods need to be sold within a limited timeframe to avoid them going stale.
 Moreover, majority of the women entrepreneurs at the market are married or divorced which also highlights that these women have obligations in their homes and communities that sometimes require them to attend to in addition to their businesses.
 This is why the hands on support that the women entrepreneurs at the market receive from friends and family is essential for their businesses.

 From the foregoing, it can be understood that the women entrepreneurs in the informal sector at Musakanya market have been able to create and sustain a position as business owners within the market by relying on the social capital that they have in the market, community and homes in which they belong.
 The inadequate accessibility of support from formal sources by the women entrepreneurs has necessitated them to regroup and come together to support and sustain their businesses (Siamabele and Phiri, 2021).
-Likewise, insufficient appropriate support for women’s businesses by government, NGOs and Faith-based organizations has resulted into the women entrepreneurs in the informal sector coming up with alternative ways to support their businesses and hence the heavy reliance on informal support.
+Likewise, insufficient support for women’s businesses by government, NGOs and Faith-based organizations has resulted into the women entrepreneurs in the informal sector coming up with alternative ways to support their businesses and hence the heavy reliance on informal support.
 Similarly, University of Amsterdam and IAIS (2009) argues that these difficulties in accessing support from formal institutions by women entrepreneurs in Zambia force most of them to depend on informal sources of borrowing.

 In as far as the significance of the support that the women entrepreneurs in the informal sector receive, the findings revealed that the support has been of varying degrees of significance.
 While the majority (50%) of the women entrepreneurs indicated that the support has been very significant for their business some women argued that the support that they have received has been insignificant.
 The discussions with the women revealed that self-funding and chilimba have been very significant for their businesses mainly due to the fact that the women do not have alternative sources to support their businesses.
 In this way the absence of alternative means of supporting their businesses by the women entrepreneurs in the informal sector has placed the self-funding and chilimba to be very significant for the survival and sustenance of their businesses.